paxful/CoinBack.io/readme.md

 }
 ```

-*With above method without ip4r querying for user location could take up to 5 seconds!*
+*With above method without ip4r a query for user location could take up to 5 seconds!*

 **If you have IP4R module for postgres** leave `Location.php` as it is.

 Now the preparation is done and website should be up and running and everything working!

+### Localization
+Whole project can be localized and Laravel has extremely easy way to localize project!
+The translations are located in `app/lang/en` folder and instead of `en` folder is your 2 letter lowercase language code.
+To output the text in code, use `trans('web.text')` where `web` is the file name where translations are and `text` is the key for the string.
+Find out more about localization in [Laravel documentation](http://laravel.com/docs/4.2/localization)

 *Bitcoin donations appreciated* **15i5suRE85XadSoQV2HSFo2jy2KfB64oUa**